Stewardship and ensuring sustainability of our terrestrial, freshwater and marine ecosystems.

 This is how we take care of the environment, the Lopez Way.

-LGFI held Toolkit Session on the Sustainable Development Goals
+LGFI conducts Toolkit Session on the Sustainable Development Goals

 “Leave No One Behind” was the message that resonated with the participants of the Lopez group Toolkit Session as the Sustainable Development Goals were discussed by speakers from the United Nations Development Programme (UNDP) , the National Economic Development Authority (NEDA) and the First Philippine Holdings Sustainability team.
 On September 20 at the 5th Floor of the Rockwell Business Center Tower 3, The Lopez Group Foundation Inc. (LGFI) held its last toolkit session for 2017 attended by 49 participants from 19 Lopez companies and foundations with the theme “Strengthening Private Sector Investment in Development through the SDGs”.
 The whole day activity gave an overview of the 17 goals, 169 targets and 232 indicators that does not only continue the gains of the MDGs in addressing global development concerns by focusing on poverty and income inequity but also “ address the drivers of change such as economic growth, job creation, reduced inequality and innovation that makes better and more judicious use of resources”.